Receivers for low-bandwidth optical (through-the-air) communications

 Evolution of another receiver circuit:

-Digging up my original K3PGP prototype, I did some tests which yielded some interesting results, so repeated these same tests using the Version 2.02 circuit in Figure 3 which I reconfigured to be without feedback or reverse bias on the photodiode - essentially converting it into the K3PGP circuit in that the photodiode was without bias or feedback of any kind - and found that it slightly outperformed the original K3PGP design, likely owing to the higher FET current, if not normal component variations.
-In these tests I noted that while the signal output dropped off by 6dB per octave (above the "knee" frequency of 200 Hz or so) the noise dropped off at nearly the same rate!
+Digging up my original K3PGP prototype, I did some tests which yielded some interesting results, so repeated these same tests using the Version 2.02 circuit in Figure 3 which I reconfigured to be without feedback or reverse bias on the photodiode - essentially converting it into the K3PGP circuit in that the photodiode was without bias or feedback of any kind - and found that it slightly outperformed the original K3PGP design, likely owing to the higher FET current and the use of a cascode circuit - if not from normal component variations.
+In these tests I observed that while the signal output dropped off by 6dB per octave (above the "knee" frequency of 200 Hz or so) the noise dropped off at nearly the same rate!
 In other words, the signal/noise ratio decreased at a slower rate versus frequency than the amplitude did.
 At this point I decided to apply reverse bias to the photodiode and noted that higher frequency (>200 Hz) S/N and gain performance improved markedly.

 Figure 5: